We’re giving away 1,500 more DJI Tello drones. Enter to win ›

 The process for installing and updating smart contracts and any extension points that exist off-chain should be vetted by the members of the network to ensure that everyone properly understands its terms and conditions.
 Doing so must be part of the governance process of the network.
 It requires a level of collaboration that goes beyond the traditional boundary of a single organization, as well as information technology skills, plus business and legal skills.
 The decision to externalize business rules outside smart contracts can have many positive benefits, but it must align with the maturity of the consortium processes.

-Stay tuned for the second tutorial in this series, where we examine additional considerations and alternatives for integrating an oracle into your business network.
+In the second article in this series, we examine additional considerations and alternatives for integrating an oracle into your business network.

 Get the Code »